Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Classification and clustering.md

 #### Hierarchical clustering

 **Hierarchical clustering algorithms** are either top-down or bottom-up.
+These methods are based on the choice of distance measure or metric.

 Bottom-up algorithms (*Agglomerative Hierarchical Clustering*) treat each document as a singleton cluster at the outset and then successively merge (or agglomerate) pairs of clusters until all clusters have been merged into a single cluster that contains all documents.
-This method is based on the choice of distance measure or metric.

 The algorithm works as follows:

 * Put each data point in its own cluster.
 * Identify the closest two clusters and combine them into one cluster.
-* Repeat the above step till all the data points are in a single cluster.
+* Repeat the above step until all the data points are in a single cluster.

 ***
 ![](https://raw.githubusercontent.com/Hulalazz/hierarchical-clustering/master/Results/Centroid.png)